Bralekfn/sui-mvr-rust/README.md

 ## 🤝 Contributing

 We love contributions!
-Please see [CONTRIBUTING.md](./CONTRIBUTING.md) for details on:
+Please see [CONTRIBUTING.md](./CONTRIBUTING.md) for details.

-- 🐛 Reporting bugs
-- ✨ Requesting features
-- 🔧 Setting up development environment
-- 📝 Code style and testing guidelines
-- 🚀 Release process

 ## 📄 License